Partial Groupoid Actions on Smooth Manifolds

 \section{Introduction}

-The notion related to the flow of a differentiable manifold likely emerged in the 1800s, this concept constitutes a partial action of the additive group of real numbers~\cite[Example 1.2]{AB}.
+The notion of the flow of a differentiable manifold likely emerged in the 1800s, this concept constitutes a partial action of the additive group of real numbers~\cite[Example 1.2]{AB}.
 Flows of differentiable vector fields are crucial instances of local transformation groups, and the notion of a ``maximum local transformation group" described in R. Palais's memoir~\cite[p.
-65]{Palais} essentially corresponds to the concept of a partial group action within a differentiable context.
-The term {\em partial group action} has been used in different but close senses.
-In our sense, this concept was introduced in \cite{exel1994} in the theory of $C^*$-algebras to characterize some of them as a more general type of crossed product.
-Since then, a large number of applications of partial group actions have been given, and recently partial group actions on non-associative algebras, such as Jordan, reductive or Lie, have been studied in \cite{Cortes, DokS2, NYO, jose2022}.
+65]{Palais} essentially corresponds to the concept of a partial group action within a differentiable context. {The term {\em partial group action} has been used in different but close senses.
+In our sense, the concept of a partial group action on a $C^*$-algebra was gradually worked out in \cite{exel1994} and \cite{McClanahan} with the most general definition given in \cite{Exeltwisted}.
+Since then, many applications of partial group actions have been given, and recently partial group actions on non-associative algebras, such as Jordan, reductive or Lie, have been studied in \cite{Cortes, DokS2, NYO, jose2022}.
 A natural question is whether a partial group action can be realized as restrictions of a corresponding collection of total maps on some superspace. {To the best of our knowledge, this problem was ﬁrst addressed in the above-mentioned memoir by R. Palais for partial actions of Lie groups on (non-necessarily Hausdorff) smooth manifolds (see~\cite[Theorem X, p.
 72]{Palais}).
 Later, in the topological context, it was studied {independently} in \cite{AB} and \cite{KL}, where the authors showed that for any continuous partial action $\alpha$ of a topological group on a topological space $X,$ there is a topological space $Y$ and a continuous action $\beta$ of $G$ on $Y$ such that $X$ is a subspace of $Y$ and $\alpha$ is the restriction of $\beta$ to $X.$ Such a space $Y$ is called a globalization of $X,$ it was also shown that there is a minimal globalization $X_G$ called the enveloping space of $X.$